gunakar576/sql1st_project/README.md

 ## Project Overview

 **Project Title**: Library Management System
-**Level**: Intermediate
-**Database**: 'library_db'

-This project demonstrates the implementation of a Library Management System using SQL.
-It includes creating and managing tables, performing CRUD operations, and executing advanced SQL queries.
-The goal is to showcase skills in database design, manipulation, and querying.
+This project highlights the development of a Library Management System leveraging SQL.
+It encompasses the design and management of database tables, execution of CRUD (Create, Read, Update, Delete) operations, and implementation of advanced SQL queries.
+The primary objective is to demonstrate proficiency in database design, data manipulation, and query optimization.